Observing elections and referendums

 - a legible copy of either your passport, driver's licence, national identity card or Northern Ireland electoral identity card that confirms your name and age

-Please allow ten days for us to process your application.
-Do not wait until an election/referendum is imminent as accreditation will not come into effect until three days after we issue your observer ID card.
+Please allow at least ten days for us to process your application.
+Please do not wait until an election/referendum is imminent as accreditation will not come into effect until three days after we issue your observer ID card.

 We maintain the following registers:

 - register of accredited organisations (XLS)